srinukanna/mynotes/git.md

  * first create a new repository on git hub
  * Then clone the repository using clone option
  * do the first commit using some message by clicking commit button
- * if u are a new user it will prompt you to give the username and user email with password
+ * if u are a new user it will prompt you to give the username and user email with password.

  #### Second Method :